Manabe Lab.

 Department of Systems Medicine, Chiba University

-We are interested in molecular mechanisms of cardiovascular, metabolic and kidney diseases and translation of the basic science into novel therapeutic strategies.
-Our current projects focus on immunometabolic mechanisms in chronic inflammatory diseases and maintenance of homeostasis via the multi-system interaction.
-We are analyzing the crosstalk between metabolism and immunity at the cell, tissue and system levels.
-We are particularly interested in divergent functions and phenotypes of macrophages in physiology and pathobiology.
-We use a variety of technologies, including NGS, single-cell analysis, FACS, and in vivo imaging.
+We are interested in the molecular mechanisms of cardiovascular, metabolic, and kidney diseases and the translation of basic science into novel therapeutic strategies.
+Our current projects focus on immunometabolic mechanisms in chronic inflammatory diseases and the maintenance of homeostasis via multi-system interactions.
+We analyze the crosstalk between metabolism and immunity at the cellular, tissue, and systemic levels.
+We are particularly interested in the divergent functions and phenotypes of macrophages in physiology and pathobiology.
+We employ a variety of technologies, including NGS, single-cell analysis, FACS, and in vivo imaging.

-Our paper showing that hematopoietic stem cells carry a memory of heart failure leading to heart failure recurrence as well as multimorbidity is out.
+Our paper showing that hematopoietic stem cells carry a memory of heart failure, leading to heart failure recurrence as well as multimorbidity, is now published.

 Science Immunology